Salaah01/pandas-data-cleaner/README.md

 To do this, we simply create a class attribute called `required_options` and set it to `["remove_columns"]`.

-We also will add some documentation to allow the end user to receive some useful information when they run `RemoveColumns.info()`.
+We also will add some documentation to allow the end-user to receive some useful information when they run `RemoveColumns.info()`.

 Our new strategy will now look like this: